reggiezhang/Evernote-Dir-Importer/README.md

-## dir-to-evernote
+## dir-to-evernote for MacOS
-Import directory into Evernote
+Import directory into Evernote for MacOS

 ## Install
 ```